elysia090/Lab/docs/StoryD.md

 29.4.1 Merge scenes MUST be available via multi-select.
 29.4.2 Default joiner MUST be “\n\n”.
 29.4.3 On success, UI MUST navigate to merged scene.

+29.5 Revert (required)
+29.5.1 For any operation that returns previous_head_commit_id, UI MUST provide a one-click revert that creates a new commit and restores the previous tree.
 	30. UI MR and Diff UX (Normative)
 30.1 MR list
 30.1.1 MUST show mr_id, base_ref, head_ref, status, updated_at.